 There are a variety of anxiety disorders such as separation anxiety, general anxiety, phobias, and social anxiety.

-Common Symptoms: being tense, uptight, seeking reassurance and feeling restless or on edge.
+Common Symptoms: Being tense, uptight, withdrawn, seeking reassurance and feeling restless or on edge.

 Outcome: Those with anxiety may have trouble with social relationships, school performance, and they may be less talkative and eager to please adults.
-Prevalence of anxiety is seen in older children ages 12-17, children who experience racial or ethnic discrimination, and children with more adverse childhood experiences compared to those with fewer traumatic experiences.
+Prevalence of anxiety is usually seen in older children ages 12-17, particularly children who experience racial or ethnic discrimination, or have more adverse childhood experiences (ACE’s) compared to those with fewer negative experiences.

 How can parents help: Parents are advised to talk to their children about potential stressors such as social media usage and pressure to succeed in school.